-Quorum: No action may be taken and no business may be conducted at a meeting of the Board unless a quorum, consisting of a simple majority of the membership of the Board (4) is present.
-A Board Member who is not present may nevertheless participate in the meeting through electronic means and be counted toward the required quorum in accordance with UTAH CODE § 52-4-207.
-Any Board Member participating via electronic means may make, second and vote on all motions and participate in the discussion as though present, except that the Board Member who chairs the meeting must be present at the anchor location.
+Quorum: No action may be taken and no business may be conducted at a meeting of the Board unless a quorum, consisting of a simple majority of the Board members3 is present, in person or through electronic means (and be counted toward the required quorum in accordance with UTAH CODE § 52-4-207).
+Any Board Member participating via electronic means may make, second and vote on all motions and participate in the discussion as though present, except that the Board Member who chairs the meeting must be present at the Anchor Location.

 Control of the Meeting: Unless the Chair or Vice Chair, as appropriate, is participating in the meeting via electronic communication, each meeting of the Board shall be conducted by the Chair, if present, by the Vice Chair in the absence of the Chair, or by any Board Member selected for that purpose by a majority vote of the Board Members present when neither the Chair nor the Vice Chair is present.
 The Board Member chairing the meeting may relinquish the Chair to any other Board Member, other than a Board Member participating via electronic communications, at any time during the meeting.
 The Board Member chairing the meeting may discuss every matter coming before the Board, make, second and vote on motions, and otherwise fully participate in the meeting.